 You will find a toaster in almost every American household.
 However, The Smithsonian National Museum of American History also houses a few.
 They have about 100 toasters on display in their exhibitions, from the 18th to 20th centuries.

-Toasty Fact 4: A toaster’s best friend is sliced bread, which was invented in 1933.
+Toasty Fact 4: A toaster’s best friend, sliced bread, was invented in 1933.

-Toasty Fact 5: The process of toasting is actually called the Maillard reaction.
+Toasty Fact 5: The process of toasting is called the Maillard reaction.

 El Tosto was manufactured by the Hotpoint company as part of their “El” line.
 This company had a habit of giving names like this to their products.
 Their coffee percolator was named “El Perco”, while the tabletop oven they were selling was called “El Bako”.

 Toasty Fact 7: We spend a LOT of time toasting our bread.